POrcine29/ETH-PROOF-function-and-error/README.md

 Open your web browser and navigate to Remix IDE.

-Click on the file icon in the File Explorer tab to create a new file and name it MySimpleContract.sol
+Click on the file icon in the File Explorer tab to create a new file and name it "MySimpleContract.sol"

 // SPDX-License-Identifier: MIT
 pragma solidity >=0.6.12 <0.9.0;

 contract SimpleContract {
     uint256 public value;
     address public owner;